jlango0/jlango0/README.md

     - Initial IOS commands for Routers and Switches

-- Taking notes as I watch the lecture / theory videos, and looking things up along the way as needed.
+- Taking notes as I watch the lecture videos, and looking things up as needed.
 A few examples--
   - For Interfaces, MDI vs. MDI-X devices and their pinouts
     - Indirectly tied back into Core 1, since straight vs. crossover cables make more sense now
   - For 1000BASE-LX, the maximum length for single-mode fiber